 Contact Advisor to schedule around rehearsals

 From its humble beginnings in 1928 as the Michigan Tech ROTC Band under the baton of E.E.
 Melville, the Michigan Tech Huskies Pep Band has grown to become one of the most recognized bands in all of college hockey.
 The Huskies Pep Band is open to any Michigan Tech student that likes it louder, faster, and higher!
-The first step is to tell your advisor as soon as possible that you would like to play in the pep band to avoid conflicts with rehearsals.
+The first step is to email firstname.lastname@example.org to make sure pep band fits into your first-semester schedule to avoid conflicts with rehearsals.
 Bassists and guitarists should contact Mike Christianson so appropriate accommodations can be made.